blosavio/fastester/README.md

       </p>
       <p>
-        If our new implementation is only a few percent &apos;faster&apos; than the old version, we ought to consider very carefully whether it is worth changing the the implementation which may or may not be an improvement.
+        If our new implementation is only a few percent &apos;faster&apos; than the old version, we ought to consider very carefully whether it is worth changing the the implementation which may or may not be an actual improvement.
       </p>
     </section>
     <section id="alternatives">